suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 suit-components is a list of [SUIT_Component_Identifier](#suit-component-identifier) blocks that specify the component identifiers that will be affected by the content of the current manifest. suit-components is REQUIRED to implement; at least one manifest in a dependency tree MUST contain a suit-components block.

 suit-common-sequence is a SUIT_Command_Sequence to execute prior to executing any other command sequence.
 Typical actions in suit-common-sequence include setting expected Recipient identity and image digests when they are conditional (see {{suit-directive-try-each}} and {{a-b-template}} for more information on conditional sequences). suit-common-sequence is RECOMMENDED to implement.
 It is REQUIRED if the optimizations described in {{minimal-sigs}} will be used.
-Whenever a parameter or try-each is required by more than one Command Sequence, suit-common-sequence results in a smaller encoding.
+Whenever a parameter or Try Each command is required by more than one Command Sequence, placing that parameter or commamd in suit-common-sequence results in a smaller encoding.

 #### Dependencies {#SUIT_Dependency}

 SUIT_Dependency specifies a manifest that describes a dependency of the current manifest.
-The Manifest is identified, however the Recipient should expect an Envelope when it acquires the dependency.
+The Manifest is identified, but the Recipient should expect an Envelope when it acquires the dependency.
 This is because the Manifest is the one invariant element of the Envelope, where other elements may change by countersigning, adding authentication blocks, or severing elements.

 The suit-dependency-digest specifies the dependency manifest uniquely by identifying a particular Manifest structure.
 This is identical to the digest that would be present as the payload of any suit-authentication-block in the dependency's Envelope.
 The digest is calculated over the Manifest structure instead of the COSE Sig_structure or Mac_structure.
 This is necessary to ensure that removing a signature from a manifest does not break dependencies due to missing signature elements.
 This is also necessary to support the trusted intermediary use case, where an intermediary re-signs the Manifest, removing the original signature, potentially with a different algorithm, or trading COSE_Sign for COSE_Mac.

 The suit-dependency-prefix element contains a SUIT_Component_Identifier (see {{suit-component-identifier}}).
 This specifies the scope at which the dependency operates.
 This allows the dependency to be forwarded on to a component that is capable of parsing its own manifests.
 It also allows one manifest to be deployed to multiple dependent Recipients without those Recipients needing consistent component hierarchy.
-This element is OPTIONAL.
+This element is OPTIONAL for Recipients to implement.

 A dependency prefix can be used with a component identifier.
 This allows complex systems to understand where dependencies need to be applied.
 The dependency prefix can be used in one of two ways.
 The first simply prepends the prefix to all Component Identifiers in the dependency.